artnoi43/superwatcher/pkg/components/README.md

 Make sure to connect the all components together before you start calling `Loop` on both `Emitter` and `Engine`.

+## `NewSuperWatcherDefault` and `NewSuperWatcher`

+This package also defines type `superWatcher`, which implements `superwatcher.SuperWatcher`.
+This type encapsulates all other internal types' methods in `*superWatcher.Run` method, which starts `superwatcher.Emitter` and `superwatcher.Engine` concurrently.

+To use type `superWatcher`, call either `NewSuperWatcherDefault` or `NewSuperWatcher`.

 ## Initializing only parts of superwatcher

 ### The 4 components